Is Dark Energy an Effective Manifestation of Non-equilibrium Thermodynamics? -- Insights from DESI: Introduction

 In this work we are interested in constructing a scenario with the production of a dark fluid corresponding to cold dark matter, with a phenomenological rate.
 A bare choice of production rate could be dependent on the existing density parameter of the dark sector and the Hubble parameter.
 In our analysis we are adopting a choice of adiabatic gravitational matter creation theory from the earlier works of Lima et.al. \cite{Lima:2009ic,Lima:2011hq,Lima:2012cm} in which the idea of ``Creation Cold Dark Matter'' or ``CCDM'' cosmology was introduced.
 The underlying thermodynamical process creates an instantaneous negative pressure, which primarily describes the universe acceleration at present epoch.
 Concerning the total energy density this model behaves like the background $\Lambda$CDM cosmology.
-Concerning the matter-creation rate, the form $\Gamma = 3 \alpha H \left(\frac{\rho_{\rm c,0}}{\rho_{\rm dm}}\right)$ was used in several works \cite{Lima:2009ic,Lima:2011hq,Lima:2012cm}.
+Concerning the matter-creation rate, the form $\Gamma = 3 \alpha H \left(\frac{\rho_{\rm c,0}}{\rho_{\rm dm}}\right)$, known as the LJO model (introduced by Lima, Jesus, and Oliveira), was used in several works \cite{Lima:2009ic,Lima:2011hq,Lima:2012cm}.
 However, in our analysis we will consider the baryonic and radiative contributions into the Friedmann equations too.

 The plan of the work is as follows: In Section \ref{sec-matter-creation} we present the thermodynamic conditions of matter creation in the maximally symmetric and expanding space-time, introducing the concept of instantaneous creation pressure which causes the accelerating expansion.
 In Section \ref{sec-dynamical-models} we formulate a dynamical system with the density parameters and we investigate the dynamics in the phase space for Model I and Model II.
-In Section \ref{sec-data} we constrain the model parameters using Cosmic Chronometers (CC), Type Ia Supernovae (SNIa) and DESI-BAO latest astronomical datasets.
-In Section \ref{sec-results} we enlist the results of data analysis.
-Finally, Section \ref{sec-summary} comprises the insights and a comparative discussions for both the dynamical analysis and data analysis of the matter creation models.
+In \ref{sec-data} we constrain the model parameters using Cosmic Chronometers (CC), Type Ia Supernovae (SNIa) and DESI-BAO latest astronomical datasets.
+In \ref{sec-results} we enlist the results of data analysis.
+Finally, \ref{sec-summary} comprises the insights and a comparative discussions for both the dynamical analysis and data analysis of the matter creation models.